SquidDev-CC/plethora/ReadMe.md

 # Plethora [![Build Status](https://travis-ci.org/SquidDev-CC/plethora.svg?branch=minecraft-1.12)](https://travis-ci.org/SquidDev-CC/plethora)

-Plethora is a ComputerCraft peripheral provider for Minecraft 1.8.9+.
+Plethora is a ComputerCraft/CC:Tweaked peripheral provider for Minecraft 1.8.9+.
 It aims to provide both metadata and peripherals for vanilla Minecraft and most mainstream mods.

 Plethora also adds a series of "modules" to the game.
 These modules can be used by the player with varying success.
 They really come in to their element when put in a manipulator, providing a series of methods which allow